GMC Sierra years to avoid — most common problems

 Fourth-generation GMC Sierra (2014-2015 model years)

 2014 is one of the worst years of production for the Sierra since it comes with several major issues.
 One of the main problems is the issue with electrical features.
-These were affected by the troubles that previous model years had, but GM only made them worse instead of fixing these.
+These were affected by the troubles that previous model years had, but GM only made them worse instead of fixing them.

 That’s why you may experience seizing headlights, seat heaters, and the A/C system along with the entire infotainment system control pillar.
 Drivers also reported hearing strange transmission noises and harsh gear shifts for these model years.
 On top of that, there were some problems with the peeling paint and rust that quickly formed on the exterior, making it arguably the worst Sierra ever made.